EronAlves1996/designing-data-intensive-apps/concurrent-conference-room-booking-system/exercise.md

-You are absolutely right.
-My apologies.
-Let's create a fresh, innovative kata that applies these concepts to a modern business scenario.

 ### Kata: Concurrent Conference Room Booking System

 **Objective:** Identify and resolve a Write Skew anomaly in a collaborative booking system.